palewire/first-python-notebook/docs/index.rst

 Lucky for us, Python is filled with functions to do pretty much anything you’d ever want to do with a programming language: `navigate the web <http://docs.python-requests.org/>`_, `parse data <https://docs.python.org/2/library/csv.html>`_, `interact with a database <http://www.sqlalchemy.org/>`_, `run fancy statistics <https://www.scipy.org/>`_, `build a pretty website <https://www.djangoproject.com/>`_ and `so <https://www.crummy.com/software/BeautifulSoup/>`_ `much <http://www.nltk.org/>`_ `more <http://pillow.readthedocs.io/en/3.4.x/index.html>`_.
 Creative people have put these tools to work to get `a wide range of things done <https://www.python.org/about/success/>`_ in the arts, technology and even outer space.

-Some of those tools are included a toolbox that comes with the language, known as the standard library.
+Some of those tools are included in a toolbox that comes with the language, known as the standard library.
 Others have been built by members of Python's developer community and need to be downloaded and installed from the web.

 For this exercise, we're going to install and use `pandas <http://pandas.pydata.org/>`_, a tool developed at a financial investment firm that has become the leading open-source tool for accessing and analyzing data.